-- provide a single track no greater than five metres wide where no other alternative publicly accessible track exists, and only to the extent necessary to provide public access to a marae, urupā or public land located outside of the coastal marine area, or - 2) maintain existing navigable channels present at the date this Plan becomes operative, or - improve the use of private land where the area of removal and pruning is wholly within a freehold title provided the purpose is not to improve views, is a controlled activity provided the activity is not a non-complying activity under Rule C.1.4.8, and the mangrove removal or pruning does not exceed the limits below:
+- provide a single track no greater than five metres wide where no other alternative publicly accessible track exists, and only to the extent necessary to provide public access to a marae, urupā or public land located outside of the coastal marine area, or - 2) maintain existing navigable channels present at the date this Plan becomes operative, or - 3) improve the use of private land where the area of removal and pruning is wholly within a freehold title provided the purpose is not to improve views, is a controlled activity provided the activity is not a non-complying activity under C.1.4.8 Mangrove removal (including seedlings) within Sites and Areas of Significance to Tāngata Whenua - restricted discretionary activity, and the mangrove removal or pruning does not exceed the limits below:

-- 4) 200m2 in any 12-month period if the activity is located within a mapped (refer I Maps | Ngā mahere matawhenua): - a) Significant Ecological Area, or - b) Outstanding Natural Character Area, or - c) Outstanding Natural Landscape, or - d) Significant Bird Area, or - e) Site or Area of Significance to Tangata Whenua, and - 5) 500m2 in any 12-month period in all other areas except private land, and - 6) 200m2 in any 12-month period in relation to private land.
+- 4) 200 square metres in any 12-month period if the activity is located within a mapped (refer I Maps | Ngā mahere matawhenua): - a) Significant Ecological Area, or - b) Outstanding Natural Character Area, or - c) Outstanding Natural Landscape, or - d) Significant Bird Area, or - e) Site or area of significance to Tangata Whenua, and - 5) 500 square metres in any 12-month period in all other areas except private land, and - 6) 200 square metres in any 12-month period in relation to private land.

-- 1) Method, timing and extent of activities. - 2) Effects on aquatic ecosystem health and indigenous biodiversity.

-- 3) The need for an assessment under Appendix 5 of the RPS

-- 4) Navigation and safety.

-- 5) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places significant, where the removal or pruning is proposed in a location in or near any:

-- a) Historic Area or Site.

-- b) Significant Ecological Area.
+- 1) Method, timing and extent of activities. - 2) Effects on aquatic ecosystem health and indigenous biodiversity. - 3) The need for an assessment under Appendix 5 of the Regional Policy Statement. - 4) Navigation and safety. - 5) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places significant, where the removal or pruning is proposed in a location in or near any: - a) Historic Area or Site. - b) Significant Ecological Area.

 - c) Significant Bird Area.

-- d) Site or Area of Significance to Tangata Whenua.
+- d) Site or area of significance to Tangata Whenua.

-- 6) Effects on the characteristics, qualities and values that make any of the following mapped (refer I Maps | Ngā mahere matawhenua) areas or features of "high" or "outstanding" value, where the removal or pruning is proposed in a location in or near any:
+- 6) Effects on the characteristics, qualities and values that make any of the following mapped (refer I Maps | Ngā mahere matawhenua) Areas or Features of "High" or "Outstanding" Value, where the removal or pruning is proposed in a location in or near any:

 - a) Outstanding Natural Character Area.

 - b) High Natural Character Area.

 - c) Outstanding Natural Landscape.

-- 7) Effects on tāngata whenua cultural values.
+- 7) Effects on tangata whenua cultural values.